 - Prince Harry, the Duke of Sussex, Charles’ second child

-- Prince Andrew, the Duke of York, the queen’s third child and the second eldest son.
+- Prince Andrew, the Duke of York, the queen’s third child and second eldest son

 - Princess Beatrice of York, Andrew’s first child

 That change ended the archaic system of male primogeniture, which gave a young prince preference over any older sister in the line of succession.
-The previous law had no impact on Queen Elizabeth II she did not have any brothers.
+The previous law had no impact on Queen Elizabeth II, as she did not have any brothers.

-Royal children born seventh in line of succession have never succeeded to the British throne since the 1701 Act of Settlement, said royal historian Carolyn Harris.
+Royal children born seventh in line of succession have never succeeded to the British throne since the 1701 Act of Settlement, royal historian Carolyn Harris said.

 During the 18th and 19th centuries, however, they sometimes found opportunities to reign elsewhere in Europe.
 Harris said that Queen Victoria’s cousin, Prince George of Cumberland, was born seventh in line to the British throne but eventually succeeded as monarch — of the former kingdom of Hanover.